What is developmental editing?

 Developmental editing doesn’t deal with spelling, punctuation and grammar (unless it’s appropriate to point out a recurring error or a tendency to overuse a certain construction as a comment on style).
 A developmental edit may result in major changes, such as rearranging sections or rewriting large areas.
 There is little point looking at the fine details if whole sections of text are going to be cut or rewritten!
 For this reason, developmental editing takes place before copyediting.

 Before I start work, we will agree on a price and scope for the project.
+My developmental editing prices usually range between 0.015 and 0.02 GBP per word, but it can vary depending on the type of work involved.
 We will discuss your needs and make sure you are choosing the most appropriate service – developmental editing, copyediting, proofreading or something else.
 We will also, of course, agree a deadline for me to get the edited document and report back to you.

 You can decide how you want me to communicate with you as I work through the piece.
 If any major queries arise that might affect how my work progresses, I will get in touch with you straight away.